 Ambiguity over whiplash injuries and the difficulty associated with proving the injury has led to a push to cut compensation in some jurisdictions.

 In Britain a debate on the Civil Liability Bill in the House of Commons earlier this month saw lawyers warning that the NHS would have to pick up the tab for catastrophic injuries if the government went ahead with plans to cut compensation.
 If the bill is passed, compensation paid for whiplash injuries will be significantly reduced.

-The issue has led to a heated debate with the Association of British Insurers lobbying hard for the law to be passed and striving to outmanoeuvre personal injury claim lawyers by charging that the public backs government plans to tighten up on “fraudulent claims for whiplash injury”.
+The issue has led to a heated debate with the Association of British Insurers lobbying hard for the law to be passed and striving to outmanoeuvre lawyers by charging that the public backs government plans to tighten up on “fraudulent claims”.